-Departing the room moments later, Elliot discreetly scanned the corridors for hidden cameras or listening devices.
+Elliot departed the room moments later and discreetly scanned the corridors for hidden cameras or listening devices.
 By the time he arrived back at his quarters, full paranoia had set in.

 Elliot locked the door, then searched the room from top to bottom for more devices.
 Coming up empty, he wondered if the days without sunlight were beginning to affect his state of mind.

-Before long, Elliot was struck by a sudden wave of mental and physical exhaustion.
-He laid down on the bed and closed his eyes.
+A sudden wave of mental and physical exhaustion suddenly crashed over him.
+Elliot laid down on the bed and closed his eyes.

-As he drifted in and out of

-consciousness, Elliot was plagued by a barrage of strange and disturbing dreams relating to the project.
-Despite the lack of sound sleep, he arose early the next morning.
+He drifted in and out of consciousness, plagued by a barrage of strange and disturbing dreams relating to the project.
+Despite the lack of sound sleep, Elliot arose early the next morning.